dc0x45/simple-git-script/README.md

-# Yeah, I wrote this.
+# Yeah, I wrote this!

 This repo is for a script that adds, commits, and pushes your code.